Kephson/paste_reference/README.md

 [![License](https://poser.pugx.org/ehaerer/paste-reference/license)](//packagist.org/packages/ehaerer/paste-reference)

 > This extension brings the extracted functions from gridelements to copy and paste content elements also as reference and not only as copy.
-> A lot of TYPO3 users love this features but don't know that this aren't core features.
+> A lot of TYPO3 users love these features but don't know that this aren't core features.

 ## 1 Features